Best TV shows to watch on Amazon Prime Video UK

 James May: Our Man in Japan

 The Grand Tour host is breaking off into a solo adventure as he travels round Japan seeing the sights, sampling cuisine and meeting the local people.
-Watch on Amazon Prime Video
+Watch James May: Our Man in Japan on Amazon Prime Video

 The Marvelous Mrs Maisel

 An award-winning, heart-lifting performance from Rachel Brosnahan makes this easily one of Amazon’s most accomplished original series.
 It really has a festive feel to it too, from the Broadway musical stylings of 50s New York to the fiery humour at the heart of every scene.
 The third season recently premiered to more critical acclaim.
-Watch on Amazon Prime Video
+Watch The Marvelous Mrs Maisel on Amazon Prime Video

 The Good Wife